 - Restore your smile and enhance your facial aesthetics

-- Lowers your risk of additional dental problems such gum disease, tooth decay, and bad breath
+- Lowers your risk of additional dental problems such as gum disease, tooth decay, and bad breath

 Dental implants are a great missing tooth solution that can preserve your smile, health, and teeth.
-They the only option that closely resembles natural teeth.
-Your dentist can create a treatment plan that is personalized to your unique needs.
+They are the only option that closely resembles natural teeth.
+Your dentist can create a custom treatment plan to meet your unique needs.

 What are Dental Implants?